 - Salt and pepper

 - Place the potato pieces on a microwave-safe plate and cover with a damp paper towel.
 This will help prevent the potatoes from drying out while microwaving.
 Microwave for 2 minutes.
 Stir the potatoes.
 Re-cover and microwave for another 2 minutes or until the largest potatoes pieces are just starting to soften.

 - Heat a large nonstick skillet over medium-high heat.
 Once hot, add the bacon and cook until just browned and crispy (for me this is about 8 minutes).
 Leaving the bacon grease in the pan, carefully remove the bacon strips and place them on a clean cutting board to cool slightly before dicing.
 (I like to do this while my potatoes are browning in the next step.)

 - To the warm bacon grease in the pan, add a 1 tsp. garlic-infused olive oil and the potatoes.
 Continue to cook over medium-high heat, stirring every minute or so, until the potatoes start to turn golden brown and the largest pieces are cooked throughout (about 4 minutes for me).

-- To the cooked potatoes, add the remaining 1 tsp garlic-infused olive oil and shredded Swiss chard.
+- To the cooked potatoes, add the remaining 1 teaspoon garlic-infused olive oil and shredded Swiss chard.
 I promise the greens will shrink down. 🙂 Stir and cook until the leaves have shrunk down to less than half their original size.
 Stir in optional red pepper flakes and cooked diced bacon.
-Remove the hash from heat, cover to keep warm, and set aside.
+Remove the hash from the heat and cover to keep warm.